joshbegley/nyt-latest/previous.md

 **Congo Repatriates 3 Americans Sentenced to Death Over Failed Coup**\
-`The men recently had their sentences commuted to life imprisonment.`\
+`The men recently had their sentences commuted to life imprisonment for their role in an attempted coup last May in the central African nation.`\
 https://nytimes.com/2025/04/09/world/africa/congo-americans-coup.html

 **Fourth-quarter collapse shows who Timberwolves are, for better and worse**\